BGR-EGHA/LSAT-Documentation/source/PROJECT/Project/ProjectInfo.rst

 You can view spatial information about the project (1).

-You can read and alter the provided desription (5).
+You can read and alter the provided description (5).
 Clicking on (3) opens a dialog to replace the Description with text from a .txt or .docx file.
 If you want to save changes to the description click (4).